Before I show you how to start a blog, I've got to tell you some good news and some bad news:

 The bad news is that starting a blog is the easiest part of blogging.

-Because I don't want to waste your time.
-I don't want you to start a blog because you think it'll be an easy way to make money online.
+Because I don't want you to start a blog thinking it's going to be an easy way to make money.

 Blogging takes a lot of hard work, time, and dedication.
 It's not a way to get rich quick.
 A blog is a business and businesses take time to start generating revenue.